kutis96/wiprog/README.md

 Clone this repository into your Arduino sketchbooks directory and proceed as usual.

-The name of this project's directory should likely be `fpgaupload`, not `wiprog`; else you'll have to rename the main `.ino` file.
-I shall fix that someday.
-Or you can, for your first PR!
-Teamwork!
+The name of this project's directory should likely be `wiprog`, matching the name of the .ino file.

 You will need to have ESP8266 support installed in your Arduino IDE.
 That is, you'll have to add `http://arduino.esp8266.com/stable/package_esp8266com_index.json` in `Preferences > Additional Board Manager URLs`.